Whistleblowing: Legal protection for whistleblowers

 Legal protection for whistleblowers varies from country to country and may depend on the country of the original activity, where and how secrets were revealed, and how they eventually became published or publicized.
 Over a dozen countries have now adopted comprehensive whistleblower protection laws that create mechanisms for reporting wrongdoing and provide legal protections.
 Over 50 countries have adopted more limited protections as part of their anti-corruption, freedom of information, or employment laws.
+Additionally, beyond national legislations, international human rights law provides some protections to whistleblowers in recognition of their critical role in exposing human rights violations in public interest.

 For purposes of the English Wikipedia, this section emphasizes the English-speaking world and covers other regimes only insofar as they represent exceptionally greater or lesser protections.